Type your learning objectives here.

 - It may feel like your emotions are hardwired but you are not born with emotion circuits.

-- Emotions are guesses that your brain constructs in the moment.
+- Emotions are guesses that your brain constructs at the moment.

 - Experiential blindness occurs when one is unable to identify with something based on what you already know.
 The brain makes predictions about things it cannot make sense of.